Houmaneskandani/CS-166-Project/README.md

    - To validate the id, we check if there is any row in the Plane table with the inputted id.
 If there is then we ask for a new id otherwise we continue.

+   - To validate the make, we verify that inputted make is not an empty string or contains more than 32 characters

-   - To validate the make and model, we verify that inputted make and model are not a empty string or contain more than 32 characters
+   - To validate the model, we verify that inputted model is not an empty string or contains more than 64 characters

    - To validate the year, we verify that inputted year is not less than 1970 or 2020